Harvey Weinstein found guilty of rape in Los Angeles trial | Entertainment

 Jurors were deadlocked 10-2 on a sexual battery count involving Lauren Young, the only accuser who testified at both Weinstein trials.
 She said she was a model aspiring to be an actor and screenwriter who was meeting with Weinstein about a script in 2013 when he trapped her in a hotel bathroom, groped her and masturbated in front of her.

-Lacking any forensic evidence or eyewitness accounts of years-old allegations, the case hinged heavily on the stories and credibility of the four women at the center of the charges.
+Lacking any forensic evidence or eyewitness accounts of years-old allegations, the case hinged heavily on the stories and credibility of the four women at the centre of the charges.

 The women's stories echoed the allegations of dozens of others who have emerged since Weinstein became a #MeToo lightning rod starting with stories in the New York Times in 2017.
 A movie about that reporting, "She Said," was released during the trial, and jurors were repeatedly warned not to see it.

-It was the defense that made #MeToo an issue during the trial, however, emphasizing that none of the four women went to the authorities until after the movement made Weinstein a target.
+It was the defence that made #MeToo an issue during the trial, however, emphasizing that none of the four women went to the authorities until after the movement made Weinstein a target.

-Defense lawyers said two of the women — including the one he would be found guilty of raping — were entirely lying about their encounters with Weinstein.
-They said the other two had “100% consensual” sexual interactions that they later reframed.
+Defence lawyers said two of the women — including the one he would be found guilty of raping — were entirely lying about their encounters with Weinstein.
+They said the other two had "100 per cent consensual" sexual interactions that they later reframed.

 He urged jurors to look past the the women's emotional testimony and focus on the factual evidence.